 What is a formal separation, how much does it cost, and what are the benefits?
-Here is everything you will discuss when drawing up your formal separation papers.
+In this article is discussed everything right from the formal separation definition to marriage separation checklist.

 What is a formal separation?

 In order to be considered legally separated, you and your spouse should be living apart for up to 6 months.
-There should be absolutely no prospect of reconciliation when pursuing a marital separation.
+There should be absolutely no prospect of reconciliation when pursuing a marriage separation.

 Getting along with your ex-spouse

-If you are having trouble deciding how to separate, couples mediation will be beneficial for reaching an agreement on these important topics.
+If you are having trouble deciding how to separate, couples mediation will be beneficial for reaching an agreement on these critical topics.

 Things you will discuss